The College of St. Scholastica

 Here are some classes you could take as part of this major or minor.
 Please note that you would not necessarily need all of these courses to fulfill a major or minor.
 This list doesn't include general education courses.
 Be sure to create your course plan in consultation with your advisor.

-Emphasis on the writing process as appropriate to the management situation.
+Emphasizes the writing process as appropriate to the management situation.
 Students complete a series of writing assignments including letters, memos, proposals, problem-solving reports, informational reports and group writing projects.
 The emphasis is on audience adaptation, clarity of purpose, adequacy of support and correct format.
 Students will be introduced to writing for the electronic media.
 Students must be juniors and have some professional experience before enrolling.
 Prerequisite ENG 1110 or competency.

 Explores the behavior of people within organizations in terms of the factors that most influence it.
 These include factors related to individuals, groups and the larger organization system.
 The course relies heavily on experiential learning as a means of teaching students how to apply lessons in organizational settings.
 Prerequisites: junior status or permission of instructor.